From £133,1207

 25 maserati granturismo trofeo uk review 2023 15 static front

-The new Granturismo, reborn with a turbo V6 and four-wheel drive, is a very enjoyable GT.
-It has the exotic name and looks that the 8 Series and AMG GT can’t match.
+The new GranTurismo, reborn with a turbo V6 and four-wheel drive, is a very enjoyable GT.
+It has the exotic name and looks that the BMW 8 Series and AMG GT can’t match.

 The trouble is that it lacks some sophistication.
-Its air suspension feels a tad rudimentary, and its interior quality is very inconsistent.
-At 8 Series money, this would be an appealing alternative choice; at Aston prices, it becomes harder to justify.
+Its air suspension feels a tad rudimentary, and its interior quality is still inconsistent.
+At 8 Series money, this would be an appealing alternative choice; at near-Aston prices, it becomes harder to justify.

-The Folgore EV, is a different story again.
-Particularly in convertible Grancabrio form, it brings something genuinely new to the table: there has never been an electric four-seat convertible.
+The Folgore EV is a different story again.
+Particularly in convertible GranCabrio form, it will bring something genuinely new to the table: there has never been an electric four-seat convertible.

 Illya Verpraet